 Front panel LED's indicate when each relay is energised and a flashing LED advises when transmitted data is received.
-A cool blue power LED completes the picture.
+A ten LED signal strength indicator is also provided and a cool blue power LED completes the picture.

-Power input requirement is 12V dc @ 0.7A, via the blue latching connector provided.
+Power input requirement is 12V DC @ 2A via the inlet provided.